Justin Bailey earned a spot on the Sabres’ top line last month. He knows there’s only one way to get back there.

 “I think I’ve been doing that more consistently.
 I think that’s why they’ve kept me up a little bit longer this time.”

 Bailey has shuffled between Buffalo and Rochester, skating in 26 games with the Sabres and 40 with the Amerks.
 He’s been with the big club since Feb.
-4. He may stay until the end of the season because of limited recalls after the trade deadline and injuries to Okposo and William Carrier.
+4. He may stay until the end of the season because of limited roster moves after the trade deadline and injuries to Okposo and William Carrier.

 “Those are the top guys for a reason,” Bailey said.
 “Everyone up here plays the right way.
 Everyone is in the right spot, does the right thing for the most part.
 Those guys do it every single shift, every single game.
 They just made it easy for me to play simple, play with speed and make plays."